CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 *Source: CIS565 Lecture Slides*

-It is here that we can divide our algorithms into naive and efficientimplementations.
+It is here that we can divide our algorithms into naive and efficient implementations.
 For comparison's sake, the scan method was also implemented as a CPU function.

 For the purposes of our implementation, the criteria for inclusion in the output list in non-zero value.

 ### CPU Implementation

 The CPU implementation functions in the most straightforward way possible.
-At each index, it simply adds the value at that index plus the preceeding calculated value, much like a fibbonacci sequence.
+At each index, it simply adds the value at that index plus the preceding calculated value, much like a Fibonacci sequence.

 The only optimization I was able to make here was that, instead of re-summing all input elements 0 through j-1 to compute element j, I simply add input element j-1 to output element j-2.
-We will see later in performace analysis, however, that optimizations are inherit to the CPU implementation due to hardware features such as memory caching.
+We will see later in performance analysis, however, that optimizations are inherit to the CPU implementation due to hardware features such as memory caching.